Projects We Support

 $TBA

 India project co-ordinators Susan and Linus Daniel allowed CMaD to quickly engage a new project partner, Reaching Hand, and to support them in delivering a project to provide desperately needed supplies to migrant workers in and around Bangalore.
-Reaching Hand distributes basic food supplies, masks, and soap to families in the Rachanahalli and Kogilu Layout slums, two poor slum areas in south and north Bangalore.
-These slums are severely impacted by Covid, both economically and in terms of cases which have spread rapidly in these densely populated areas.
+Reaching Hand distributed basic food supplies, masks, and soap to families in the Rachanahalli and Kogilu Layout slums, two poor slum areas in south and north Bangalore.
+These slums were severely impacted by Covid, both economically and in terms of cases which spread rapidly in these densely populated areas.

 Driven by the dire situation unfolding in India, CMaD focused funds donated during “May We Eat”, sending $10,000 in COVID relief funding to Reaching Hand in July 2021.
-This was an overwhelming response from our supporters, we are humbled and heartened that so many came forward to help.
+This was an overwhelming response from our supporters, we were humbled and heartened that so many came forward to help.

 Touring the Region